 I don’t watch news anymore.

-News people want to do my thinking for me.
+News people want to do all my thinking for me and make sure I don’t have trouble coming up with my own answers.